 As I took the step to college (Go Cyclones!), my intent was to hurry up and get back home to the farm.
 I wanted nothing more than to return to my family and the local community that was dear to my heart.
 However, intent and outcomes rarely match up.
 I realized part way through college that the family farm could only support one family; this led to a dramatic shift in my trajectory.
 While that change has led to a successful and enjoyable career in Ag, I have continued to insert the outdoor lifestyle that surrounds production agriculture.

-We connected in the Kansas City area, our family began to grow and with it, a re-energized desire to know where our food was coming from.
-What started as project for the kids to gather confidence and purpose, became an all consuming push to flush out what we were eating, how we could improve our diet and eventually lead us to take control of producing the majority of our family's food budget.
+Ileana and I connected in the Kansas City area; as our family began to grow so did an energized desire to know where our food was coming from.
+What started as project for the kids to gather confidence and purpose, became an all consuming push to flush out what we were eating, how we could improve our diet.....eventually leading us to take control of producing the majority of our family's food budget.

 We are now driven to rebuild the soil and leave it in better shape for the next person to farm it.
 Our goal is to build the farm beyond the point where it supports multiple generations.
 It is our way to grow a business with our kids and provide incentive to keep strong connections within the family unit and local community....(heck, maybe one of them will decide to run with this thing!).